DeepRank/deeprank2/README.md

 ## Quick start

-### Graphs generation
+### Data mapping

-The process of generating graphs takes as input `.pdb` files representing protein-protein structural complexes and the correspondent Position-Specific Scoring Matrices (PSSMs) in the form of `.pssm` files.
-Query objects describe how the graphs should be built.
+For each protein-protein complex, a query is created and added to the `QueryCollection` object, and processed later on.
+Different types of query exist, based on the molecular resolution needed (`ProteinProteinInterfaceResidueQuery`, `ProteinProteinInterfaceAtomicQuery`).
+Each query takes as input a `.pdb` file, representing the protein-protein structural complex, the ids of the two chains composing the complex, and the correspondent Position-Specific Scoring Matrices (PSSMs), in the form of `.pssm` files.

 ```python
 from deeprankcore.query import QueryCollection, ProteinProteinInterfaceResidueQuery